RocketDerp/April14_2025/Media_Ecology/Media_Ecology_Lessons.md

 Does this create a simulacra of resistance?
 Proxy of saying what people will not stand up in democracy (population, We The People) and say?
-Is he CALLING on the audience to have bravery and courage to repeat what is beinng said, or just satiating the inner desire and creating spectators / passive office (See Rick Roderick "Self Under Siege" lectures which touches on this media ecology topicc of spectacle media consumers)
+Is he CALLING on the audience to have bravery and courage to repeat what is being said, or just satiating the inner desire and creating spectators / passive office (See Rick Roderick "Self Under Siege" lectures which touches on this media ecology topics of spectacle media consumers)

 &nbsp;